-Character of Supervision identifies the degree and type of supervisory responsibility in a position or the nature of functional/program supervision, technical direction of advice involved in staff relationships.
+Character of Supervision identifies the degree and type of supervisory responsibility in a position or the nature of functional/program supervision, tech nical direction or advice involved in staff relationships.

 (/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: Not responsible for supervising or providing guidance to anyone.
-Provides technical and/or functional guidance to staff and/or students. □ Instructs students and supervises various learning environments.
+Provides technical and/or functional guidance to staff and/or students.
+Instructs students and supervises various learning environments.
 Assigns and checks work of others doing similar work.
 Supervises a work group.
 Assigns work to be done, methods to be used, and is responsible for the work performed by the group.
 Manages the staff and operations of a program area/department.
-X Manages the staff and operations of a division/major department. \Box Manages the staff and operations of several divisions/major departments.
+X Manages the staff and operations of a division/major department.
+Manages the staff and operations of several divisions/major departments.
 Acts as a consultant to College management.
 X Other e.g., counselling, coaching.
 Please specify: Coaching faculty and students in times of conflict resolution Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-Full-time and contract faculty, Administrative support, Technologists/Technicians, Student Workers
+Faculty, Administrative support staff, Technologists/Technicians,